 There are some places in the world that, almost voluntarily, and perhaps a little forcefully too, make you develop a sudden liking towards them.
 It may be because of the natural beauty of the place, the food you had there or something else.
 For me, for example, it’s always the people.
 If I feel that warmth in local people and connect to the community in a way I do back home, I know that I can love the place.
 This is the reason why I have always adored the Himalayas.
 And this is why I loved Indonesia too.

-But that’s not the only reason why I loved Indonesia, or why I decided to write this article at first place.
+But that’s not the only reason why I loved Indonesia, or why I decided to write this article in first place.
 Indonesia, as I explored during my few days of stay in Jakarta, has much more to offer than an overdose of warmth in its people.
 It has world-class beaches, mountains, colorful metropolis, tantalizing food, amazingly friendly people and a promising digital-nomad scene (yes, I am talking about Bali!).
 Whether you’re a traveler or a fancy holidayer, if you can find it somewhere else in the world, you can find it in Indonesia.

 So yea, my love for Indonesia grew in just a few days.
 And counting the reasons ‘why’ here are some.
 See if you agree: